 The main aim of developing any renewable energy project is to increase the sustainability of our country and its people.
 It is therefore important to ensure that any wind energy development being considered would improve the sustainability of the local area and bring with it environmental, economic and social benefits for the communities in the surrounding areas.

-Our ultimate aim is to create a development which the people in the local area will be proud of and one which will enhance the lives of those in the area.
-We have spoken to people in the area and have included the feedback from these discussion in our design process.
-This has allowed the local community to influence not only the form of the proposed wind farm, but also the form of the associated community benefit package.
+Our ultimate aim is to create a development that the people in the local area will be proud of and one which will enhance the lives of those in the area.
+We have spoken to people in the area and have included the feedback from these discussions in our design process.
+This has allowed the local community to influence not only the form of the proposed wind farm but also the form of the associated community benefits package.

 Renewable energy projects have the potential to bring great benefits to the areas in which they are located and the new Renewable Energy Support Scheme has firmly bolstered this opportunity.

 Under the new Renewable Energy Support Scheme, this project would attract:

 • A fund of approximately €160,000/year will be available for the local area.

 • A community investment opportunity for anyone within 10km of the project